 All of us have mitochondrial DNA (mtDNA).
 Since your mitochondrial DNA is inherited from your mother—and she received it from her mother, and so on—it can shed light on the ancient origins of your maternal ancestors.

 Mitochondrial haplogroups (also known as a maternal haplogroup) - located in the Maternal Haplogroup report - are families of mitochondrial DNA types that all trace back to a single mutation at a specific place and time.
 By looking at the geographic distribution of mtDNA types, we learn how our ancient female ancestors migrated throughout the world.

 Frequently Asked Questions

 I am female, will I receive paternal information?

-Yes, features such as the Ancestry Composition report and the DNA Relatives tool will include your recent paternal ancestry.
+Yes, features such as the Ancestry Composition report and the DNA Relatives feature will include your recent paternal ancestry.
 However, unless a parent is genotyped, we will not be able to differentiate the maternal and paternal contributions to your recent ancestry.
 Keep in mind that women will not receive a Y-chromosome (paternal) haplogroup since it is determined by the Y chromosome, which women do not inherit.
 If your father or brother is genotyped, you will be able to connect his paternal haplogroup assignment to your Paternal Haplogroup report.
 Learn more.

 I am female, where can I find my paternal haplogroup?

 Women will not directly receive a Y-chromosome (paternal) haplogroup assignment in the Paternal Haplogroup report, since it is determined by the Y chromosome which women do not have.
 If your father or brother is genotyped, you will be able to connect his paternal haplogroup assignment to your Paternal Haplogroup report.
 Learn more.

 I am female, can I use my son's haplogroup to find out about my father?

 Your son inherited his Y chromosome from his father, not from your father, so his paternal haplogroup assignment won't provide any information about your paternal lineage or your father's haplogroup.
 However, if your brother used the 23andMe Personal Genetic Service, you would be able to connect his paternal assignment to your Paternal Haplogroup report.
 Learn more.